chrisputnam9/chrome-google-keep-full-screen/README.md

 Use this extension at your own risk.
 It shouldn't cause problems, but I can't make any guarantees, so back up critical notes.

 ## Note
-    1. This extension only works with the web version of Google Keep (eg. https://keep.google.com/keep/) - it won't work with the "app" version (the one you might install and launch from your app menu in Chrome, especially for offline use).
+    1. This extension only works with the web version of Google Keep (eg. https://keep.google.com/keep/) - it won't work with the "app" version (the one you might install and launch from your app menu -ie. for offline use).
     2. At this time, clicking the extension icon itself does not toggle anything - click the full-screen icon added to the note itself to toggle full-screen on and off.

 ## Instructions